Cody earns 1st win, Texas hits 5 HRs, beats Angels 7-2

 Gallo hit a two-run homer off Teheran in the first and Tejada had a leadoff drive in the second.
 Teheran has given up 12 home runs in 30 1/3 innings this season.

-Huff, the 22-year-old catching prospect who made his big league debut earlier this month, hit his first career home run, a 410-foot shot in the fourth to left-center field off a rock in the water fountain.
+Huff, the 22-year-old catching prospect who made his big league debut earlier this month, hit his first career home run, a shot in the fourth to left-center field off a rock in the water fountain.

+It was a banner day for the batterymates who were both drafted in 2016.
+And it took Huff a while to even realize he’d hit a 410-foot home run.

+“I looked up and recognized I did it,” Huff said.
+“It got on me quick.
+It was fun.
+I was rounding second base and it didn’t really hit me before that.”

 Patrick Sandoval pitched 4 1/3 innings of solid relief for the Angels, with his only blemish the homer to Huff.
 He kept the Angels close but Odor and Dietrich homered off reliever Ty Buttrey in the eighth.